 560 FILM AND LITERATURE Analysis of literary texts and their film adaptations.
-Emphasis on genre, structure, and visual elements as counterparts to written texts.
+Emphasis on genre, structure, and visual

+MODERN EUROPEAN FICTION

-MODERN FUROPEAN FICTION 3 credits Representative European writers from about 1850 to present, in translation.
+Representative European writers from about 1850 to present, in translation.
 Focus on fiction of such writers as Zola, Tolstoy, Dostoyevsky, Mann, Proust, Kafka and Solzhenitsyn.

-568 INTERNATIONAL POFTRY This survey of world poetry focuses on the stylistic concerns and social consequences of literature from Latin America, Africa, Asia, Europe, and beyond.
+INTERNATIONAL POETRY This survey of world poetry focuses on the stylistic concerns and social consequences of literature from Latin America, Africa, Asia, Europe, and beyond.

-569 EROS AND LOVE IN EARLY WESTERN LITERATURE An analysis of sex and love in the western literature from Greco-Roman times to 1800.
+EROS AND LOVE IN EARLY WESTERN LITERATURE An analysis of sex and love in the western literature from Greco-Roman times to 1800.
 Emphasizes allegorical, satiric, fantastic or realistic uses of sexuality and "romantic" love.

-HISTORY OF ENGLISH LANGUAGE Development of English language, from its beginnings: sources of its vocabulary, its sounds, its rules; semantic change; political and social influences on changes; dialect origins; correct-
+HISTORY OF ENGLISH LANGUAGE

+Development of English language, from its beginnings; sources of its vocabulary, its sounds its rules; semantic change; political and social influences on changes; dialect origins; correct-

-U.S. DIALECTS: BLACK AND WHITE 3 credits Study of differences in pronunciation, vocabulary and grammar among U.S. language varieties.
+571 U.S. DIALECTS: BLACK AND WHITE

+Study of differences in pronunciation, vocabulary and grammar among U.S. language varieties.

 Origins, regional and social dimensions are explored.
 Correctness, focusing on black English and Appalachian speech, explored.
+572 SYNTAX

-572 SYNTAX 3 credits Principles of syntactic description.
+Principles of syntactic description.
 Sentence structures are investigated from a variety of languages, with emphasis on English.

-SEMINAR IN TEACHING ESL: THEORY AND METHOD 3 credits Theoretical issues in linguistic description and language acquisition as relevant to learning of a second language.
+573 SEMINAR IN TEACHING ESL: THEORY AND METHOD

+Theoretical issues in linguistic description and language acquisition as relevant to learning of a second language.
 Elaboration of principles for the teaching of English as a second language based on research in linguistics, psycholinguistics and second language pedagogy.

-AFRICAN AMERICAN ENGLISH African American English grammatical structure, pronunciations, origins and cultural role.
+574 AFRICAN AMERICAN ENGLISH

+African American English grammatical structure, pronunciations, origins and cultural role.
 Comparisons with academic English.
 Discussion of language correctness, legal status and role in education.

+THEORY OF RHETORIC

-THEORY OF RHETORICAncient and modern theories of rhetoric, with attention to classical oration, "topics" of rhetoric and their application to teaching of English.
+Ancient and modern theories of rhetoric, with attention to classical oration, "topics" of rhetoric and their application to teaching of English.

+579 MANAGEMENT REPORTS

-MANAGEMENT REPORTS 3 credits Study of principles and writing practice in effective business style, specialized structure, and purpose for business reports.
+Study of principles and writing practice in effective business style, specialized structure, and purpose for business reports.

 A study of twentieth-century British and American science fiction, featuring primary forms of the science fiction story and the work of major authors.

-SEMINAR IN ENGLISH 2-3 credits (May be repeated with different topics.)
+SEMINAR IN ENGLISH (May be repeated with different topics.)
 Special studies, and methods of literary research, in selected areas of English and American literature and language.

 WORKSHOP IN ENGLISH (May be repeated with different topics.)
 Group studies of special topics in English.
-Cannot be used to meet undergraduate or graduate major requirements in English; for elective credit
+Cannot be used to meet undergraduate or graduate major requirements in English; for elective credit only.

-INTERNSHIP IN ENGLISH

-1-3 credits

-Prerequisite: permission of instructor.
+INTERNSHIP IN ENGLISH Prerequisite: permission of instructor.
 Graduate internship, including analytical reading and writing focused on liberal arts and career applications of the study of English.
-May count up

-TEACHING COLLEGE COMPOSITION PRACTICUM Prerequisite: teaching assistantship.
-Orientation and weekly analysis of teaching rationale and practice, limited to teaching assistants in the Department of English.
+May count up to three credits.
+600 TEACHING COLLEGE COMPOSITION PRACTICUM practice, limited to teaching assistants in the Department of English.
 (Credits may not be used to meet M.A. in English degree requirements.)